 Enterprise has invested more than $1.2 billion in Washington and Oregon to build or preserve 25,000 affordable homes in urban and rural communities, and has created programs that connect residents to education, health care and transit.

 - Launched the Home and Hope initiative to advance the development of affordable housing and early childhood education centers on underutilized, tax-exempt sites owned by public agencies and nonprofits in King County, Washington.

-- Launched the Regional Equitable Development Initiative Fund in King, Snohomish and Pierce counties in Washington, providing $21 million in early low-interest financing to acquire property in transit-accessible areas to preserve and create affordable housing
+- Created the Regional Equitable Development Initiative Fund in King, Snohomish and Pierce counties in Washington, providing $21 million in early low-interest financing to acquire property in transit-accessible areas to preserve and create affordable housing

 - Advanced affordable housing policy as advisors on key governmental boards, including the Washington State Affordable Housing Advisory Board, Seattle Mayor Ed Murray’s Housing Affordability and Livability Advisory Committee and the Seattle Housing Levy Oversight Committee